 So, indeed, wool suits may surprise you once you learn more about them.

-How to Wear a Wool Suit: The Basics
+Wool Suit: The Basics

 In addition, the fabric is highly durable and looks extremely elegant, making these types of suits highly desirable and costworthy.

 It’s also a great thermo-insulator, making wool suits perfect to wear in winter and cold weather.